kariebi/students-decide/README.md

-# Student Dictates: University E-Voting Portal
+# Student Decides: University E-Voting Portal

-Welcome to **Student Dictates**, your university's advanced and user-friendly E-Voting platform!
+Welcome to **Student Decides**, your university's advanced and user-friendly E-Voting platform!
 This platform is designed to empower students and streamline the voting process for various university-related activities, including departmental representatives, student union government elections, and other important decision-making events.

 ## Features